ComputableDAGs.jl

 • The overall computation must be separable into smaller parts with less than total interdependency.

-Some more soft requirements exist for the project to be useful:
+Some more soft requirements exist for parts of the project to be useful:

 • For optimizations to be effective, the functions should have a predictable compute effort that can be known in advance.